 If the boat is motorized, engine size doesn't matterBy Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on September 7, 2023 Featuring practical insights from contributing attorney Tracey A. Wood

 Use these links to jump to different sections:

-Somehow a rumor has spread over the years among Wisconsin boaters that one cannot receive a DUI if they’re using a trolling motor as opposed to an inboard/outboard watercraft.
-Whether the thinking is related to the power of the motor or what powers the motor (battery versus gas), either way the rationale is incorrect.
+Somehow a rumor has spread among boaters that they can’t receive a DUI if they’re using a trolling motor as opposed to an inboard/outboard watercraft.
+Whether the thinking is related to the power of the motor or what powers the motor (battery versus gas), either way, the rationale is incorrect.

-In Wisconsin, the blood alcohol concentration (BAC) limit is 0.08 in a car or boat.
-If your blood alcohol level is at or above 0.08, you can be arrested and charged with a boating while intoxicated offense.
-Please note that the maximum allowable blood alcohol content level is lower for the boat operators of commercial vessels.
-If you are operating a commercial motorboat in Wisconsin, you can be charged with a DUI if your BAC level is 0.04 or higher.
-If THC is detected after a blood test, that is also prohibited.
+The maximum allowable blood alcohol content level is lower for the boat operators of commercial vessels.
+If you’re operating a commercial motorboat, you can be charged with a DUI if your BAC level is 0.04 or higher.
+If cannabis or other drugs are detected after a blood test, that is also prohibited in many states.

 “There’s actually a separate part of the boating intoxication law that you can’t even use water skis or an aquaplane while under the influence,” she continues.
 “I think the idea there is more for personal safety, but it’s also prohibited.
 So, basically, the safest thing is to not be operating drunk while out on the water.”

 The severity of boating while intoxicated penalties will vary based on a number of different factors.

 Most notably, defendants will face more severe punishment if they have already been convicted of a similar offense in the past.
 Further, if the intoxicated boater is deemed to have contributed to another person’s injury, they will face heightened penalties—potentially including prison time.